 Even in the midst of a struggling economy, so many local businesses and organizations are still finding ways to give back to the Rhode Island Community Food Bank.
-They are doing whatever they can to help us feed our neighbors in need during this difficult time.
+They are doing whatever they can to help us feed our neighbors in need.

 We hope you’ll show them your appreciation by supporting them.